savolekovic/Spotify-Media-Player/DEPLOYMENT.md

    - Render will automatically detect the `render.yaml` file

 2. **Set Environment Variables:**
-   - After the blueprint is created, go to each service
+   - After the blueprint is created, go to the service
    - Set the required environment variables (especially Spotify credentials)
    - Make sure `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET` are set

 3. **Deploy:**
-   - Render will automatically build and deploy all services
+   - Render will automatically build and deploy the service
-   - Services will be available at the provided URLs
+   - Service will be available at the provided URL

 ### Troubleshooting